 His other stage credits include the Encores! presentation of A Bed and A Chair at New York City Center in November 2013, the role of J.M.
 Barrie in the American premiere of Finding Neverland in Cambridge, Massachussetts from July to September 2014, the concert production of Parade at Lincoln Center in February 2015, and reprising the role of Tony in West Side Story at The Hollywood Bowl in June 2016.

 Mr. Jordan's big television breakthrough came after being cast as Jimmy Collins in NBC's Broadway-centric musical series "Smash," appearing in a total of 17 episodes in 2013.
 On screen, he has also starred as Jamie Wellerstein opposite Anna Kendrick in the 2014 musical movie "The Last Five Years," and appeared in popular TV series such as "Elementary" and "Law & Order: Special Victims Unit".
 In 2015, he would debut as Winslow "Winn" Schott, Jr. in DC Comics' hit series "Supergirl," which debuted on CBS before switching to The CW.
 The character has also appeared on DC's "The Flash" in 2017.
 Mr. Jordan also lends his voice to the character of Varian in "Rapunzel's Tangled Adventure" for the Disney Channel since 2017.

-Mr. Jordan returned to Broadway, assuming the role of Dr. Pommater in the hit musical Waitress from April 8 through to June 2, 2019 at the Brooks Atkinson Theatre.
+Mr. Jordan returned to Broadway, assuming the role of Dr. Pommater in the hit musical Waitress from April 8 to June 2, 2019 at the Brooks Atkinson Theatre.
 He then starred in the Off-Broadway revival of Little Shop of Horrors in 2021 and returned to the lead role of Seymour for a limited engagement in 2023.